 When calculating mobility, it is important to note the differences between age groups.
 The younger demographic tends to be more mobile, as they are earlier in their careers and often without established families.
 As the later analysis will get into, there are notable differences in age composition between the French-speaking and non-French-speaking populations; the same is true for Francophones.
-Thus, both Census and Taxfiler mobility rates were calculated for the 25- to 44-year-old demographic as well as the 45- to 64-year-old demographic to capture the effect of age on mobility.
+Thus, both Census and Taxfiler mobility rates were calculated for the 25- to 44-year-old demographic to capture the effect of age on mobility.